kikuchiyo/app_development_en/enos_apis_overview.md

 EnOS REST APIs can be called through HTTP protocol.
 You can choose one of the following options to call EnOS APIs:

 - **Use EnOS API SDK offline**: Official SDK provided by EnOS, supporting request URL assembling, signature generation, response parsing, and APP performance optimization.
 You are recommended to use EnOS API SDK.
-For detailed instructions, see [Getting Started with EnOS Java SDKs](gettingstarted_sdk).
+For detailed instructions, see [Getting Started with EnOS SDKs](gettingstarted_sdk).
 - **Use REST APIs through online HTTP request**: Wrap up API service URL, parameters, and signatures manually to assemble HTTP requests to call an API.
-For detailed instructions, see [Calling EnOS REST API](call_enos_api).
+For detailed instructions, see [Calling EnOS REST APIs](call_enos_api).

 The figure below shows the process of calling EnOS API: